jrbarnett96/SwapTest/README.md

 If we have a qubit in the state |0>, applying this transformation to the qubit will transform it into cos(θ/2)|0> + e<sup>(iφ)</sup>sin(θ/2)|1>, so this unitary is capable of getting us anywhere on the Bloch sphere.
 So for our purposes, we have a way of initializing our quantum state to any state we choose; all we have to do is specify θ and φ.

 One final note before we continue.
 The above gate is not necessarily the one implemented on whatever physical quantum computer you use.
 Quantum computers have fundamental gate sets, a set of primitive gates that every gate in your program is transpiled to.
-While Qiskit gives us the u-gate built in, they have their own technique for initializing quantum states, given in [reference] (in their own words, they start with the target state and transform it to |0>, using the inverse transformation for the forward rotation).
+While Qiskit gives us the u-gate built in, they have their own technique for initializing quantum states, given in [1] (in their own words, they start with the target state and transform it to |0>, using the inverse transformation for the forward rotation).

 ### Distinguishing quantum states

-The swap test was originally concieved by Buhrman et al. [reference] in a paper exploring how to effectively distinguish quantum states.
+The swap test was originally concieved by Buhrman et al. [2] in a paper exploring how to effectively distinguish quantum states.
 In their paper they were concerned with distinguishing secret keys in the case where the keys are quantum states and the parties share no entanglement.
 They need to determine if their keys are the same, so they send copies of them to an arbiter.
 This arbiter then performs the swap test to check this, and informs the two parties of the result.
 They go on to give bounds on the qubits required for a given desired error.

 For this project, we are the arbiter.
 We're given two qubits, possibly many copies of each, and apply the following circuit: